ona-li-toki-e-jan-Epiphany-tawa-mi/Brainblast-Toolkit/README.md

 There are also emulator commands set up to be invoked with the makefile with runREPL.
 The emulator needed will depend on the target system.
-Check the makefile for the required emulators (if you used `nix-shell`, they are already included in the `shell.nix`.)
-You may need to specify TARGET as well, like
+Check the makefile for the required emulators (if you used `nix develop path:.`, they are already included.)
+You may need to specify TARGET as well, like before:
-before:

 ```
 make runREPL TARGET=c64